Abolfazl2647/podcastify/README.md

 # store

 redux store is here.
-i try to use redux for global purposes. fortunately the was simple and its no complicated. maybe it can get complicated in future use.
+i try to use redux for global purposes. fortunately it was simple and its no complicated. maybe it can get complicated in future use so this better to have one that not at all.

 # utils